 Fakunle (1986) succinctly points out that as natural as a sexual relationship is, it creates a lot of problems for youths in particular.

-Sex education prevented the adolescent from getting into problems in school, at home, and the society at large.
-Students suppose to have the best knowledge about the facts of life.
+Sex education prevents the adolescent from getting into problems in school, at home, and the society at large.
+Students are supposed to have the best knowledge about the facts of life.